javadude/javadude.com/content/post/20010516-pass-by-value/index.md

 - java
 - language

+thumbnail: duke.png

 ---

 I'm really tired of hearing folks incorrectly state "primitives are passed by value, objects are passed by reference".

+So I'm gonna rant, and you're gonna listen...

 <!--more-->